 46. Pérez-Blanco, C.D., A.H.
 Essenfelder, and C. Gutiérrez-Martín, A tale of two rivers: Integrated hydro-economic modeling for the evaluation of trading opportunities and return flow externalities in inter-basin agricultural water markets.
 Journal of Hydrology, 2020.
 584: p.
 124676.

+Appendix 1: Table of Acronyms